wise-coders/mongodb-jdbc-driver/README.md

 ## How it Works

 The driver implements a PreparedStatement where native MongoDb queries can be passed.
-Sample: 'db.myCollection.find()'.
+Sample: `db.myCollection.find()`.
 In the MongoPreparedStatement we start a Rhino JavaScript engine, and pass this query to the engine.
 The engine receives also an object 'db':new WrappedMongoDatabase().

 The WrappedMongoDatabase is a wrapper around the native MongoDatabase object, with support for Collections as native member variables.
-This  make possible to do ´db.myCollection´ - otherwise it would work only ´db.getCollection('myCollection')´
+This  make possible to do ´db.myCollection´ - otherwise it would work only `db.getCollection('myCollection')`

 The collection objects are wrapped as well into WrappedMongoCollection.
 The reason for this is that most of the methods require Bson objects, and JavaScript will generate only Map objects.